Meng0616/Meng0616.github.io/_pages/about.md

   - /about.html
 ---

-Tianshi Chen received his Ph.D. in Automation and Computer-Aided Engineering from The Chinese University of Hong Kong (CUHK) in 2008/12.
+I received his Ph.D. in Automation and Computer-Aided Engineering from The Chinese University of Hong Kong (CUHK) in 2008/12.
 From 2009/04 to 2015/12, he was working in the Division of Automatic Control, Department of Electrical Engineering, Linköping University, Linköping, Sweden, first as a Postdoc and then (from April 2011) as an Assistant Professor.
 He is now a Professor at the Chinese University of Hong Kong, Shenzhen (CUHK-SZ).

-His research interests include system identification, automatic control, and their applications.
+My research interests include system identification, automatic control, and their applications.
 He has published nearly 100 peer-reviewed papers including 32 papers in IFAC Automatica and IEEE Transactions on Automatic Control, including 1 survey paper and 16 regular/full papers.
 He has participated in several projects in Sweden, Europe and China.
 As a principal investigator, the total amount of research grants he has received is 10.0 M CNY + 3.6M SEK

 A data-driven personal website
 ======